 It is against this background that the former President of the United Republic of Tanzania H.E.
 Benjamin Mkapa convened the third African Leadership Forum (ALF) in Dar es Salaam on 28-29 July 2016 under the theme “Enabling African Businesses to Transform the Continent”.
 Organized by the Institute of African Leadership for Sustainable Development, popularly known as the UONGOZI Institute, the Forum brought together political leaders including former heads of state as well as leaders from government, business, civil society and academia.
 The event featured a keynote address and public plenary followed by three closed panel sessions.
 For the first time this year, selected youth representatives were invited to hold parallel sessions.
 A Statement from the Youth Forum was delivered at the conclusion of the event.

-This publication provides a summary of the remarks delivered and deliberations that took place at the African Leadership Forum 2016.
+This publication provides a summary of the deliberations that took place at the African Leadership Forum 2016.

 Managing Relations Between Investors in the Extractive Sector & Local Communities